PandABlocks/PandABlocks-server/master/_sources/fields.rst.txt

         This attribute can be read or written to report or set the delay in FPGA ticks.

-    ``MIN``
-        This reports the minimum valid value for this field in the currently selected units.

     The ``UNITS`` attribute determines how numbers read or written to the field are interpreted.
 For example::